-Dr. Singh’s laboratory studies deregulated signal transduction networks that contribute to the pathophysiology of lung, pancreatic and colon cancers.
+Dr. Singh has expertise in cancer biology, functional genomics and cancer pharmacology.
+His laboratory studies deregulated signal transduction networks that contribute to the pathophysiology of lung, pancreatic and colon cancers.
 Adenocarcinomas that arise in these tissues frequently harbor mutations in the KRAS oncogene or components of the KRAS signaling pathway, such as BRAF or PI3K.
 The core KRAS signaling pathway has been very well characterized but the precise mechanisms governing tumor maintenance in KRAS mutant cancers remain to be fully elucidated.
 Through comparative whole genome expression profiling, Dr. Singh has previously shown that KRAS mutant cancers can be classified into discrete molecular subtypes based on a phenotypic dichotomy of KRAS oncogene “addiction” or dependency.
 He derived tissue or lineage-specific KRAS dependency gene expression signatures that reflect differing modes of KRAS-mediated signal transduction in lung versus pancreatic versus colon cancers.
 Therefore, Dr. Singh hypothesizes that context-specificity is critical in the analysis of KRAS signaling networks.

 - University of North Carolina at Chapel Hill, PhD

 - GMS PM/MM 703

 - GMS PM730

 - GMS PM802

 - Published on 9/12/2017